 - Senior remains committed to the principle of equal opportunities and equal treatment of all employees regardless of sex, race, religion or belief, age, marital or civil partnership status, sexual orientation, gender reassignment or disability.
-We provide training to all employees to reinforce this and, underpinned by our Values, make our expectations clear. - We have once again reviewed Global Employee Opinion Survey data, from September 2022.
-The survey has provided us with the opportunity to analyse the survey results by gender for all our operating businesses including Senior UK Ltd. The scores for the UK, when reviewed by gender, suggest that women are more engaged than men.
-We continue to review the feedback further, by gender, and take appropriate action related to gender off the back of the survey data, for example flexible working, wellbeing initiatives and enhanced family leave provisions. - Senior remains committed to paying employees equally for the same or equivalent work, regardless of gender (or any other characteristic set out above). - We continue to participate, on a global basis, in Mission Gender Equality Cross Company Mentoring (previously the 30% Club Cross Company Mentoring Scheme) run by Women Ahead.
-The aim is to improve the representation of women in senior roles by developing a stronger pipeline. - We will continue to regularly review our job roles, pay grades and remuneration to ensure a fair structure. - We have internal targets which are monitored for achieving improved gender representation on candidate shortlists, for management and leadership roles, and monitor progress on a regular basis. - We continue to actively work with recruitment consultants and executive search firms to ensure they understand our expectations regarding gender representation on short-lists. - We recognise that we need to encourage more women into engineering and manufacturing to build a pipeline of women and are continuing to work with local schools and colleges to encourage more women to join our apprentice schemes. - We regularly perform in-depth succession planning reviews across the business and, as part of that process, have committed to improving the proportion of women in our talent pipeline.
-This is evidenced by the number of women attending our Group development programme: Leading for Excellence.
+We provide training to all employees to reinforce this and, underpinned by our Values, make our expectations clear. - We have once again reviewed Global Employee Opinion Survey data, from May 2024.
+The survey has provided us with the opportunity to analyse the survey results by gender for all our operating businesses globally.
+The scores for the UK, when reviewed by gender, suggests that women are more engaged than men.
+Each operation reviews their feedback in detail, including, by gender, and creates action plans based in the feedback. - Senior remains committed to paying employees equally for the same or equivalent work, regardless of gender (or any other characteristic set out above). - In 2024 we set up a Women's Network to focus on: - Identifying, raising awareness and addressing barriers for women in the workplace; - Driving alignment with relevant diversity benchmarks and objectives; - · Promoting and developing internal talent; and - Providing educational, networking and relationship-building opportunities.

+The aim is to improve the representation of women, particularly in senior roles by developing a stronger pipeline and will be launched across Senior plc in 2025.

+- We will continue to regularly review our job roles, pay grades and remuneration to ensure a fair structure. - We have internal targets which are monitored for achieving improved gender representation on candidate shortlists, for management and leadership roles, and monitor progress on a regular basis. - We continue to actively work with recruitment consultants and executive search firms to ensure they understand our expectations regarding gender representation on short-lists. - We recognise that we need to encourage more women into engineering and manufacturing to build a pipeline of women and are continuing to work with local schools and colleges to encourage more women to join our apprentice schemes.

+We regularly perform in-depth succession planning reviews across the business and, as part of that process, have committed to improving the proportion of women in our talent pipeline.
+This is evidenced by an increase in the number of women attending our Group development programme: Leading for Excellence.